nSpire-02/Python-Coding-HSG-NYT-Bestsellers/README.md

 Group Project number 2263

 ## About
-This is a group project undertaken by students of the University of St.Gallen under the course 3,793,1.00 "Skills: Programming - Introduction Level" / 7,789,1.00 "Skills: Programming with Advanced Computer Languages" in autumn semester 2020.
+This is a group project undertaken by students of the University of St.Gallen under the following courses in autumn semester 2020:
+* 3,793,1.00 "Skills: Programming - Introduction Level"
-The goal of the project is to process the data file that contains the list of bestsellers books that reached number 1 and construct a list of books.
+* 7,789,1.00 "Skills: Programming with Advanced Computer Languages" The goal of the project is to process the data file that contains the list of bestsellers books that reached number 1 and construct a list of books.
 The user will then be able to choose different search functions to get the list of books that meet the choosen criteria.